Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 ###  In the Authoritative Name Servers

    Unlike what happens for recursive resolvers, observation capabilities of authoritative name servers are limited by caching; they see only the requests for which the answer was not in the cache.
 For aggregated statistics ("What is the percentage of LOC queries?"), this is sufficient, but it prevents an observer from seeing everything.
+Similarly the increasing deployment of QNAME minimisation [@ripe-qname-measurements] reduces the data visible at the authoritative name server.
 Still, the authoritative name servers see a part of the traffic, and this subset may be sufficient to violate some privacy expectations.

    Also, the end user typically has some legal/contractual link with the